About Jai Malas

 It is my hope that these beads bless all those who adorn them.

 I am a registered yoga teacher (RYT) with Yoga Alliance, a certified SHE RECOVERS Yoga teacher and a two-time graduate of the Vitalist School of Psychospiritual Transformation.
-My offerings are shaped by lived experience, recovery and a deep respect for the body and the ancient wisdom it holds.
+My offerings are shaped by nature, lived experience, recovery and a deep respect for the body and the ancient wisdom it holds.

-Everything I offer — whether on the mat, through prayer beads or in a shared ritual — is an invitation to come home to yourself, one breath, one practice, one moment at a time.
+Everything I offer — whether on the mat, through prayer beads or in a shared ritual — is an invitation to come home to yourself, one breath, one bead, one practice, one moment at a time.
 Jai Ma!